-Highly-stretched irregular grids have been generated in the domain $(x, y) \in [0, 0.125] \times [0, 1.25 \times 10^{-5}]$, with $n \times n$ nodes, where n = 33, 65, and 129, which will be referred to as Grid-ST1, Grid-ST2, Grid-ST3, respectively.
+Highly-stretched irregular grids have been generated in the domain $(x,y) \in [0,0.125] \times [0,1.25 \times 10^{-5}]$, with $n \times n$ nodes, where n = 33, 65, and 129, which will be referred to as Grid-ST1, Grid-ST2, Grid-ST3, respectively.
 These grids have higher resolutions in the boundary layer than the quadrilateral grids in the previous section.
-The mesh Reynolds number, which is evaluated by the minimum height of elements sharing a node; it is less than 1 for all grids.
+The mesh Reynolds number, which is evaluated by the minimum height of elements sharing a node, is less than 1 for all grids.
 The cell aspect ratio ranges from $O(10^3)$ to $O(10^5)$ based on the ratio of the longest side to the shortest height of triangular elements.
 For this problem, we consider Scheme-IQ(ψ) and Scheme-II(ψ) with both strong and weak boundary conditions, and also Scheme-II(JCP2010) with the strong condition.
-For comparison, the conventional scheme, Galerkin, is also tested for this problem.
-Figures 27, 28, and 29 show iterative convergence, the number of linear relaxations, and residual convergence versus CPU time, respectively.
+For comparison, a conventional scheme with the upwind advection scheme and the P_1 continuous Galerkin diffusion scheme, which is implemented in the edge-based form, is also tested the strong boundary condition for this problem.
+This scheme is referred to as Galerkin (see Table 1).
+Figures 26, 27, and 28 show iterative convergence, the number of linear relaxations, and residual convergence versus CPU time, respectively.
 Observe that Scheme-II(ψ) diverges on the two fine grids even with the weak boundary condition although it converges, surprisingly, on the coarsest grid.
 However, Scheme-II(JCP2010) converges on all grids although it exhibits slow down in a later stage of convergence.
 These results indicate that Scheme-II(ψ) is not robust, but can be made convergent by improving the dissipation matrix.
 On the other hand, Scheme-IQ(ψ) converges on all grids; it converges faster with the weak boundary condition than with the strong boundary condition.
 Scheme-IQ(L_d), again, exhibits extremely slow convergence.
 It is observed also that the conventional scheme slows down in the linear relaxation for fine grids.
-As a result, Scheme-IQ(ψ) converges faster in CPU time for fine grids as shown in Figure 29.
-Error convergence results are shown in Figure 30, where only the converged cases (on all grids) are shown.
+As a result, Scheme-IQ(ψ) converges faster in CPU time for fine grids as shown in Figure 28.
+Error convergence results are shown in Figure 29, where only the converged cases (on all grids) are shown.
 Both conventional and hyperbolic schemes achieve second-order accuracy in the solution variable u.
 The gradients obtained by the conventional scheme with a linear LSQ method are one-order lower as expected.
-The hyperbolic schemes achieves second-order accuracy in the gradient in the y direction (see Figure 30(c)), but yield first-order accuracy in the gradient in the direction perpendicular to the stretched direction (y) as shown in Figure 30(b).
+The hyperbolic schemes achieve second-order accuracy in the gradient in the y direction (see Figure 29(c)), but yield first-order accuracy in the gradient in the direction perpendicular to the stretched direction (y) as shown in Figure 29(b).
 In particular, Scheme-II(JCP2010) gives significantly larger errors.
 The lower-order gradient accuracy in the direction of the larger spacing on anisotropic grids has not been reported before, and is a subject for future study.
-Solution and gradient profiles along a vertical line at x = 0.0625 are shown Figures 31 and 32, respectively.
+Solution and gradient profiles along a vertical line at x = 0.0625 are shown Figures 30 and 31, respectively.
 As can be seen, Scheme-IQ(ψ) yields very accurate solutions and gradients.
 Also, it is observed that Scheme-II(ψ) gives very accurate solutions on the coarsest grid.
 As is well known, the hyperbolic scheme gives very smooth gradients whereas conventional schemes generate oscillations in the gradients on irregular grids, which can be observed in these results (even on the finest grid).
 VI.B.3.
 Advection Dominated Problem without Boundary Layer.